 A diet high in phytic acid can potentially create mineral deficiencies and even lead to bone loss and osteoporosis.
 Many of the vitamins and minerals that are naturally found in beans are actually bound to phytic acid so it is difficult to absorb them.
 Phytic acid not only decreases the available minerals in your food, but can also leach minerals from your bones and teeth where they are stored.

-In order to avoid consuming too high of levels of phytic acid, its best to buy organic beans that are also labeled GMO free, since phytic acid is much higher in foods grown using modern high-phosphate fertilizers than those grown in natural compost.
+In order to avoid consuming too high of levels of phytic acid, it’s best to buy organic beans that are also labeled GMO free, since phytic acid is much higher in foods grown using modern, high-phosphate fertilizers than those grown in natural compost.

-Black beans have a hearty, meaty texture that can also be creamy when they are cooked.
+These beans have a hearty, meaty texture that can also be creamy when they are cooked.
 They have a smoky and slightly sweet but versatile taste when they are mature and fully cooked, which is why they are often used as a meat substitute in many vegetarian and vegan dishes.

-Some people describe their taste as being similar to mushrooms, another popular meat substitute.
+Some people describe their taste as similar to mushrooms, another popular meat substitute.
 Many cultures use to keep and consume the boiled water of black beans after preparing them, since it becomes thick and black, taking on a starchy taste and texture that can be added to soups or rice.
 The cooking liquid of black beans is mixed with seasoning and consumed as a broth in many Latin natures.

 Try incorporating healthy black beans into your diet using some of these recipes: